 Dividends and interest are accounted for when the securities are quoted ex-dividend.
 Interest on bank deposits is accounted for as it accrues.
+Distributions from pooled funds are recognised at the date of issue.

 Administrative expenses and investment management expenses are met by the Fund directly on a negotiated basis and accrued in full each year.